jakobtj/trainrec/README.md

 with interfaces for connecting a UI and a storage system.

 ## License
-This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md).
+This project is licensed under the MIT License - see [LICENSE](LICENSE).